csorianot/godmc_wiki/Perform-GWAS.md

 less results/gwas_cellcounts/cellcounts_columns.txt
 ```

 Finally, in order to perform the MVLMM on cell counts it is likely necessary that you will need a cluster, as this is much slower to run than the standard LMM.
 The script is setup to split the data into `genetic_chunks` chunks (as specified in the `config` file), and to run you will need to create a submission script that works for your system.
-For example, on our cluster we would create a script that looks like this (e.g. `submit_07e.sh`, if `genetic_chunks="1000"`):
+For example, on our cluster we would create a script that looks like this (e.g. `submit_mvlmm.sh`, if `genetic_chunks="1000"`):

 ```
 #!/bin/bash